 These fun little pages, called 404 pages, are essentially a dead-end on a website.
 If a link URL changes or a page is deleted, then someone with a link to the original page will no longer be able to access it.
-They will, however, be able to access your website, and this is where the 404 page comes in.
+A 404 page alerts the viewer that they’ve come across an error but assures them they’re still able to access your website by going back and trying something different.

 In this lesson we will:

 In all honesty, a 404-page can look like anything you want it to.
 The best tips we have are to keep it simple, to the point, and to direct visitors back to the homepage so they can start again.
 From there you can have some fun with it!!